DevlessTeam/docs/http_api.md

 * Do CRUD actions on any data table
 * Create/Delete services and tables in your DevLess instance
-* Use [JSON RPC](http://www.jsonrpc.org/) to call a wide range of functions exposed by DevLess core or add-on modules.
+* Use [JSON RPC](http://www.jsonrpc.org/) to call a wide range of functions exposed by DevLess core or service extensions.

 All operations in the REST API requires a header named `Devless-token`.
 This token is unique to each DevLess setup.
 It can be viewed by opening your DevLess GUI & pressing the "connect to DevLess" button in the top-right corner:
 ![Connect to devless](assets/connect_to_devless.png)